 National Family Caregiver Support Program

 Among the potential resources, NFCSP provides respite care for those inevitable times in which caregivers need a break.
-There are also training and support group services available, along with counseling.
+There also are training and support group services available, along with counseling.
 The program can also guide you in finding and accessing other services and can supplement existing services.

 The Greater Kentucky & Southern Indiana Chapter of the Alzheimer’s Association